cdanielz98/maven-fuzzy-factory-sql/README.md

 <br>
 <br>

-<h3><a href="#">&#x200B;</a>8.
-Quantify the impact of our billing test.
-Analyze the lift generated from the test (Sep 10 - Nov 10), in terms of revenue per billing page session, and then pull the number of billing page sessions for the past month to understand monthly impact.</h3>
+8. Quantify the impact of our billing test.
+Analyze the lift generated from the test (Sep 10 - Nov 10), in terms of revenue per billing page session, and then pull the number of billing page sessions for the past month to understand monthly impact.

 ![8](https://github.com/cdanielz98/maven-fuzzy-factory-sql/assets/135237144/581cee23-fb57-40b6-9b55-91b3a2a2ac44)